-The Ford Cargo is a forward control (cab-over-engine) truck model manufactured by Ford since 1981.
+The Ford Cargo is a forward-control (cab-over-engine) truck model manufactured by Ford since 1981.
 Designed by Ford of Britain as the successor of the Ford Transcontinental heavy commercial tractor, Ford introduced the Cargo to North America for 1986 as a medium-duty truck, intended to replace the long-running Ford C-Series.

-Coinciding with the sale of Ford commercial truck production in Europe and North America, the Cargo design has been sold under multiple brands under its production life.
-In Europe, it was rebranded as a Iveco Ford, later becoming the Iveco Eurocargo.
+Coinciding with the sale of Ford commercial truck production in Europe and North America, the Cargo design has been sold under multiple brands during its production life.
+In Europe, it was rebranded as an Iveco Ford, later becoming the Iveco Eurocargo.
 In North America, the Cargo was included in the 1997 sale of Ford heavy-truck lines to Freightliner, who marketed it as both a Freightliner and a Sterling through 2007.

 Originally produced by Ford UK at its Langley facility from 1981 to 1993, the Cargo was also produced by Ford Brasil from 1981 to 2019 (the source of US-market production from 1986 to 1990); from 1991 to 1997, the line was produced by Ford by Kentucky Truck Assembly, in Louisville, Kentucky (for North America, replacing Ford Brasil).
 Current production of the line is sourced from Ford Otosan in Turkey.